-There are several reasons you could be seeing ads in YouTube videos.
-Here are some of them, along with the workarounds we know about.
+There are several reasons ads might not be blocked in YouTube videos.
+Here are the solutions we know about at this time.
+Please try them in order.

 Please note, however, that we're big fans of supporting YouTubers you love by allowing them to show you ads.
 You can easily whitelist specific YouTube channels in Chrome, Edge, Firefox, and Opera.
 (Safari doesn't allow us to offer this feature yet.)